Impact

 Risk and Exploitability

-The CVSS score of 7.5 reflects a high severity level.
-No EPSS score is available, and the vulnerability is not listed in the CISA KEV catalog.
-Exploitation requires a web application that utilizes the unstable RSC APIs and an attacker who can provide a crafted redirect target to a victim.
-Because the flaw is client‑side, the attack can be initiated simply by visiting a malicious link; however, the damage is confined to the victim’s browser session.
-Until the product is patched, the risk remains high for installations that use the vulnerable versions.
+The CVSS score of 7.5 indicates a high severity rating.
+An EPSS score of <1% suggests that, while the vulnerability can be exploited, its likelihood remains low.
+The flaw is not listed in the CISA KEV catalog.
+Exploitation requires a web application that employs the unstable RSC APIs and an attacker who delivers a crafted redirect target.
+Because the flaw is client‑side, the attack can be initiated simply by opening a malicious link, but the impact is limited to the victim’s browser session.
+Until updated to a fixed release, installations using the vulnerable versions are at risk.

 OpenCVE Enrichment